cashmusic/watt/README.md

 /******************************************************************************/

   Output location :- watt.cashmusic.org/tag/NAMEOFTAG

   {
 	   "title":"Impact of music",
 	    "description":"Music impacts nearly every aspect of our lives.
 We ask folks about how, why, and how best to support the people that make it.", "featured_work":[
 		     "impactcolinmeloy"
 	]
   }

-	"featured_work"  = top featured article of tag page. (outputted in secondary artilce style)
+"featured_work"  = top featured article of tag page. (outputted in secondary article style)

 /******************************************************************************/